 The Blue Hills recreation area, just east of Rice Lake, is an excellent location for hiking, mountain biking, fishing, snowmobiling and downhill and cross-country skiing.
 To find out more about our community, visit Rice Lake Online.

 Completing the Bachelor’s Degree

-The new UW-BC Bachelor of Applied Arts and Sciences degree completion program is a bachelor's degree that can be earned right here at UW-Barron County in collaboration with UW-Superior and UW-Stout.
+The new UW-BC Bachelor of Applied Arts and Sciences degree completion program is a bachelor's degree that can be earned right here at UW-Barron County in collaboration with six UW baccalaureate campuses.
 The degree is conferred by UW Colleges.
-Classes are taught by faculty from UW-Barron County, UW-Superior and UW-Stout.

 Students at UW-BC pursue a wide variety of majors.
 Among the most popular are Education, Business, Biology, Health Sciences, and Psychology.
 Credits transfer to any four-year public or private college or university.
 Many of our students complete degrees at the following UW campuses: Eau Claire, River Falls, Stout, and Superior.
 They enter these schools as juniors through the UW Guaranteed Transfer program.